hamido11/LoginApp/README.md

 # LoginApp
-Beautiful Login and Registration UI and authenticate API . by using OkHttp library to post and get data from Mysql sever .
+Beautiful Login and Registration UI and authenticate API .
+By using OkHttp library to post and get data from Mysql sever .